Blog

 Photo courtesy of Harvest the Wind Network

-3. As the distributed-wind marketplace matures, third parties are providing certification of small and medium wind turbines to ensure turbines perform as advertised.
-The Bergey Excel 15 wind turbine achieved certification in 2021 and the Skystream 3.7 turbine was re-certified in 2023, bringing the total number of U.S. certified small wind turbine models in June 2023 to nine.
-The U.S. Department of Energy encourages consumers who are interested in purchasing small wind turbines to buy ones that are certified to the AWEA 9.1-2009 or ANSI/ACP 101-1 standard.
+2. As the distributed-wind marketplace matures, third parties are providing certification of small and medium wind turbines to ensure turbines perform as advertised.
+The Bergey Excel 15 wind turbine achieved certification in 2021 and the Skystream 3.7 turbine was re-certified in 2023, bringing the total number of U.S. certified small wind turbine models in May 2024 to seven.
+The U.S. Department of Energy (DOE) encourages consumers who are interested in purchasing small wind turbines to buy ones that are certified to the AWEA 9.1-2009 or ANSI/ACP 101-1 standard.
 It should be noted that wind technologies must be installed in specific wind resources to operate as intended.

-2. Distributed wind is a homegrown industry that strengthens the domestic economy.
-Supply chain vendors provide the mechanical, electrical, tower, and blade components for small wind turbines.
-In 2022, U.S.-based manufacturers sold 1,745 small turbines, representing a $14.6 million investment.
-U.S.-based small wind turbine manufacturers favor U.S. supply chain vendors which are comprised of hundreds of manufacturing facilities and vendors that support jobs in manufacturing, retail, construction, and maintenance.
+1. U.S. supply chain vendors provide the mechanical, electrical, tower, and blade components for small wind turbines.
+U.S.-based small wind turbine manufacturers and vendors can support a variety of jobs, including manufacturing, retail, construction, and maintenance.

 Learn More